faceterteam/Faceter-CloudCam-SDK/README.md

 * appVersion - version of the applcation using library ("1.0.0")
 * firmwareVersion - camera firmware version ("Camera_1.0.3")
 * hardwareId - information about hardware, such as processor and sensor ("t31_gc2053")
+* discoveryPort - port used for camera discovery from Faceter application (3702)
 * certFilePath - path to the SSL certificate file, used in HTTPS connections ("/etc/ssl/certs/ca-certificates.crt")
 * confFilePath - path to the file in the writable location where library will store it's state ("/etc/faceter-camera.conf")
 * rtspMainUrl - main stream RTSP url without credentials ("rtsp://127.0.0.1/stream=0")